telerik/maui-docs/controls/datepicker/date-picker-overview.md

 **Telerik Date Picker for .NET MAUI** allows the users to select a date.
 Its items are visualized inside a popup.
 DatePicker control has a number of features which allows you to set a date range, date format and fully customize the dialog appearance such as its header and footer.

+>important Telerik UI for .NET MAUI DatePicker is available for Android and iOS.

 ![DateTime Picker Overview](images/date_picker_overview.png)

 ## Key features